yamin-shihab/study-notes/grade_8/social_studies.md

   * Barons, bishops, and other members of the Church held lots of power and land, as religion was a very important part of people's lives.
   * Most people were peasants who lived in rural villages on a manor.
 They were assigned strips of land to plant and harvest.
   * They turned in a portion of what they produced in to the noble that owns the land.
 Peasants were also illiterate and uneducated.
   * Freemen were peasants who rented land from their lord or worked for pay.
-The rest were serfs who were not allowed to leave their manor without permission, and rarely went far.
+The rest were serfs who weren't allowed to leave their manor without permission, and rarely went far.
 * Most medieval towns were centers for farm communities.
 They usually grew close to castles, palaces, or large monasteries.
   * They were crowded, dirty, and rat-infested places, but offered freedom and opportunities to people. (do what one wanted to do, marry whoever, make money in whatever way)
   * According to the law, runaway serfs could gain freedom by staying in a town for a year and a day without being discovered.